By Staff Writer at LMG Security / Nov 14th, 2024

 • With the proliferation of IoT and “smart” everything, you may have web applications hanging out on the Internet that you don’t even know about.
 We’ve seen everything from building HVAC systems, unsecured surveillance systems, and APIs that returned healthcare data.
 The compromise of these applications could lead to hackers holding that physical facility, system, application, or even the organization’s data hostage.

-The most common vulnerabilities are information disclosures, header and cookie misconfigurations, username enumeration, lack of MFA, as well as cross-site scripting, cross site resources sharing, and cross site request forgery.
+The most common vulnerabilities are information disclosures, header and cookie misconfigurations, username enumeration, and lack of MFA, as well as cross-site scripting, cross-site resource sharing, and cross-site request forgery.

 Question: What is LMG Security’s Web Application Security Assessment Methodology?

 Answer: We created our web application security assessment program to evaluate all the OWASP Top 10 Web Application Security Risks.
 These are the core foundational components of our testing, and we use the annual OWASP vulnerability findings extensively.
-We test for the first 9 risks directly, and our team communicates with your internal team about the flagging and alerting that occurs during the test so you can use this information to evaluate whether you have sufficient logging and monitoring.
+We test for 9 risks directly, and our team communicates with your internal team about flagging and alerting, the 10th item.
+Since flagging and alerting occurs during the test, you can use this information to evaluate whether you have sufficient logging and monitoring.
 If you have any questions, we are here to help!
 Finally, we generally prefer to test in QA if QA and production are separated.
-This helps to avoid unintended denial of services.
+This helps to avoid unintended denial-of-service.
 Keep in mind that we can customize any of our testing services to meet your unique needs.

 For more detailed information on web application security assessments, contact our friendly service team.